 David Rey is a philosopher of language with a strong interest in formal semantics at the LOGOS center at the University of Barcelona.
 His current research focusses on tenses and temporal adverbs in English.
-On May 24, 17:00-18:00 David will give a talk in the Interdisciplinary Logic Colloquium: Towards an Intensional Account of Tenses.
+David will gave a talk in the Interdisciplinary Logic Colloquium: Towards an Intensional Account of Tenses.

 Kajsa Djarv, University of Pennsylvania.

 Kajsa is a Ph.D student at the University of Pennsylvania.
 She works on a variety of topics that intersect with the research interests of many linguists at Konstanz, including factivity, presuppositions, the syntax/semantics of embedding verbs, discourse structure and evidentiality.
 During her visit, she gave a ’SuP talk on Factivity: Evidential Inferences and Truth Projection, and met with members of the lakeside semantics community to exchange ideas and discuss current and future research projects.

 Lauri and Annie need no introduction to semanticists and syntacticians alike.
 Annie will gave a talk in the Linguistics Department Colloquium.
 Besides this, the two met with members of the Konstanz linguistics community.

 Dan is a recent graduate from McGill university, with a dissertation on On asking and answering biased polar questions.
 During his visit in Konstanz, he met with various members of the semantics/pragmatics community, and gave two talks: Epistemic bias and high negation questions and The knowledge account of epistemic modals.

 March 7 – March 11, 2018

 Shin-Sook Kim (PhD in Linguistics, University of Frankfurt) is a former member of the SFB 471 (Variation und Entwicklung im Lexikon) in Konstanz.
 She specialises in comparative syntax and the syntax-semantics interface.